sciwork/swportal/content/pages/sprint/2023/04-hsinchu.rst

 * Date: 15th April, Saturday, 2023
 * Time: 10:00 -- 17:00 (7 hours)

-To join the sprint, please bring your laptop and `sign up at kktix <#>`__.
+To join the sprint, please bring your laptop and `sign up <#sign-up>`__.
 You are also very welcome to bring your project, which should be added in the `sprint note <#sprint-note>`__ too.
 Please `contact us
 <#contact-us>`__ if you have any questions.